sarahstrong314/MCR3U/4 - Exponential Functions/2 - Sketching Exponential Functions.md

 All transformations also have only $y$-intercept at $(0, a(b)^{-h} + c)$, and a horizontal asymptote at $x = c$.

 To sketch an exponential function, we need a few points, and the location of the horizontal asymptote.
 It is a good rule of thumb to choose three x coordinates to plug in that are not too close together.
-For example, $x = -10$, $x = 0$, and $x = 10$ would be a good choice.
+Good choices would include $x = -10$, $x = 0$, and $x = 10$.
 All we have to do is connect those three points on a curve, from the farthest to the asymptote to the closest, and continue the curve closer and closer to the asymptote without crossing it.

 We can also check the values of a and b to ensure that the function is...
 * increasing if $a > 0$ and $b > 1$.